This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 Services B, C, and D process whatever messages they receive.

-Once a service has successfully processed a message, it updates its offset in the streaming platform log, ensuring it
+Once a service has successfully processed a message, it updates its offset in the streaming platform log, ensuring that it

 won’t see the same message again.